Green Party of Canada: Arrival of Elizabeth May

 A leadership vote was held at the party's August 2006 convention.
-On 24 April 2006, Jim Harris announced his intention not to stand for re-election as party leader.
+On April 24, 2006, Jim Harris announced his intention not to stand for re-election as party leader.
 Three candidates officially entered the leadership race: David Chernushenko, Elizabeth May, and Jim Fannon.
 May won the leadership with 65% of the vote on the first ballot.

-On 22 October 2006, Elizabeth May announced she would run in the federal by-election to be held on 27 November 2006, in London North Centre, Ontario.
+On October 22, 2006, Elizabeth May announced she would run in the federal by-election to be held on November 27, 2006, in London North Centre, Ontario.
 She finished second behind the Liberal candidate, but garnered 26% of the popular vote.

-Even though they had never held a seat yet, Elizabeth May's Green Party began to receive more mainstream media attention on other party policy not directly related to the environment – for example, supporting labour rights and poppy legalization in Afghanistan.
+Even though it had never held a seat, Elizabeth May's Green Party began to receive more mainstream media attention on other party policy not directly related to the environment – for example, supporting labour rights and poppy legalization in Afghanistan.

-On 30 August 2008, Vancouver area MP Blair Wilson became the first-ever Green member of Parliament, after sitting for nearly a year of the 39th Canadian Parliament as an independent.
+On August 30, 2008, Vancouver area MP Blair Wilson became the first-ever Green member of Parliament, after sitting for nearly a year of the 39th Canadian Parliament as an independent.
 He had been a Liberal MP but stepped down voluntarily from the caucus earlier in the Parliament after anonymous allegations of campaign finance irregularities, most of which he was later cleared after a 9-month investigation by Elections Canada.
 Wilson had joined the Green Party during Parliament's summer recess and never sat in the House of Commons as a Green MP.

-After initial opposition from three of the four major political parties, May was invited to the leaders' debates, a first for the party.
+After initial opposition from three of the four major political parties, May was invited to the leaders' debates; this was a first for the party.
 In the 2008 federal election, the party increased its share of the popular vote by 2.33% (to 6.80%), being the only federally funded party to increase its total vote tally over 2006, attracting nearly 280,000 new votes.
 However, the party failed to elect a candidate.
 Some prominent Green Party members blamed the public discussion of strategic voting and the media's misrepresentation of May's comments during the election campaign for the failure of some promising candidates to reach Election Canada's 10% reimbursement threshold, as well as reducing the party's federal funding based on popular vote.

-On 11 August 2010, 74% of Green Party members voted to hold a leadership review after the next election, instead of in August 2010, which was when May's four-year term as leader was set to end.
+On August 11, 2010, 74% of Green Party members voted to hold a leadership review after the next election, instead of in August 2010, which was when May's four-year term as leader was set to end.